Google Map · Climbing Area Map

 Enchanted Rock State Natural Area consists of over 1600 acres on the Big Sandy Creek north of Fredericksburg.
 The actual Rock is a large, pink granite dome that covers over 640 acres.
 The major dome is over 425' high.
-According to the Texas Parks Service, the dome itself is one of the largest batholithe's Pink Granite batholiths uncovered by erosion in the US.
-The main dome lies next to a second dome, both of which are surrounded by smaller formations.
-In the park, you will find tons of established bolted and traditional routes including aid routes that go up to A3.
+According to the Texas Parks Service, the dome itself is one of the largest Pink Granite batholiths uncovered by erosion in the US.
+A second dome lies next to the main dome, both of which are surrounded by smaller formations.
+In the park, you'll find tons of established bolted and traditional routes including aid routes that go up to A3.
 In addition, for those who love to hump pads, there is bouldering aplenty on the eratics surrounding the main domes.

 Fees and Camping

 Classic Climbing Routes at Enchanted Rock State Natural Area